matjazbravc/Microservice.Architecture.Demo/README.md

   common_network: {}
 ```
 **NOTE**: When starting multiple containers with a compose file, a **common_network** is created in **which all containers are using**.
 Containers can reach each other with the container name.

+## Setup the Containers
+To execute compose file, open Powershell, and navigate to the compose file in the root folder.
+Then execute the following command: **docker-compose up -d**.
+The -d parameter executes the command detached.
+This means that the containers run in the background and don’t block your Powershell window.
+To check all running Containers use **docker ps**.

 ## Runnig in Docker
 ![](res/DockerRunning.jpg)